-‘A Red, Red Rose’ by Robert Burns is a poem that is in the ballad formation of four-line stanzas with ABBA rhyme schemes, and that format automatically links the reader to concepts of love and emotion.
+‘A Red, Red Rose’ by Robert Burns is a poem that is in the ballad formation of four-line stanzas containing a loose ABAB rhyme scheme, and that format automatically links the reader to concepts of love and emotion.
 With the addition of metaphors and similes that describe the narrator’s affection and the woman who holds that affection, the narrator attempts throughout the lines to express the depth of his “luve.”
 This could be a final reassurance to his “dear” since the ending stanza reveals that he has to leave her for “awhile,” but regardless of the reason, the main element of this work remains the “luve” itself.

 Through repetition, simile, metaphor, and structure, Burns has created a work that dives into the heart of this narrator’s affection.